CloudEngineHub/LLaVA-CoT/README.md

 ## 🔥 Highlights

-**LLaVA-CoT** is the first visual language model capable of spontaneous, systematic reasoning, similar to GPT-o1!
+**LLaVA-CoT** is a visual language model capable of spontaneous, systematic reasoning.

 Our 11B model outperforms **Gemini-1.5-pro**,**GPT-4o-mini**, and **Llama-3.2-90B-Vision-Instruct** on six challenging multimodal benchmarks.